oreillymedia/digital_publishing_specialist/README.md

 ## Exercise 1

 Create a GitHub account if you don’t already have one.
-Clone down this repo, checkout a new branch, commit a change to the file _exercise1/this\_is\_a\_test.asciidoc_ in your branch (you can change anything you’d like), push your branch to GitHub, and submit a pull request.
+Fork the repo to your account, commit a change to the file _exercise1/this\_is\_a\_test.asciidoc_ in your fork (you can change anything you’d like), and submit a pull request.

 ## Exercise 2